george43g/better-firebase-functions/README.md

 Some choose to put their index.js in the root of the functions folder.
 Either way, you can use a combination of the `dir` and `glob` parameters to specify any functions files you want.
 - This means you can arrange your project's files and directories however you like
 - Each directory is a function group you can choose to deploy on its own using the `--only functions: groupA.folderB` CLI syntax.
-In that example, only functions found in a directory `folderb`, which is in directory `groupA`, which is in the specified root functions directory will be deployed.
+In that example, only functions found in a directory `folderB`, which is in directory `groupA`, which is in the specified root functions directory will be deployed.
 - So the module will automatically name your functions after the file name and containing directory names.
 Functions nested in directories will correspond to sub-properties in the exports object.
 So for example, a function found in `./auth/newUser.js` will be called `auth-newUser` and set to exports.auth.newUser - this is how the function groups can be automated by simple file structure.

 ## Benefits